glisak/Rhetos-wiki/Development-Environment-Setup.md

 ## IIS setup

+Follow the steps in this chapter if using IIS (recommended) instead of IIS Express.

 1. Start "Internet Information Services (IIS) Manager".
 2. Select "Application Pools" => "Add Application Pool...", enter the following data:
     * Name: "RhetosAppPool"